 Newhailes, New Research, a site devoted to exploring the history of Newhailes house, Musselburgh, Edinburgh.

-Catalogue of the Edinburgh Dean of Guild Court architectural plans.
+Edinburgh Dean of Guild Court, a catalogue of the architectural plans.

 Historical Timelines covering a number of Scottish houses and public buildings.